Mobile Apps· 13 min read· Updated May 10, 2026

 1. App Name & Keywords

 Include your primary keyword in the app name if natural.
 Example: "SavvyBank - Mobile Banking" instead of just "SavvyBank".
-Research MENA-specific keywords in both Arabic and English.
+Research MENA-specific keywords for your target market.

 2. Icon & Screenshots